wuzhanglin/CarND-PID-Control-Project/README.md

 ![Start View of the Simulator](README-images/start.png)

-(Note: Click the "Select" button to start the simulation)
+(Note: Click the "Select" button to start the simulation.)

 ### Start the PID Controller